12 Things You Can Get for Free at Theme Parks

 Park admission is typically the most expensive part of any excursion, but currently, Legoland California is offering free admission to kids ages three to 12 on their 2019 birthday.
 Parents or caregivers must present proof of birth date upon arrival at a LEGOLAND California ticket booth to receive the free admission ticket (and can find all of the fine print details here).
 Far from California?
 These are the best amusement parks in every state.

 Visiting Walt Disney World for the first time?
 Or hitting Universal Studios on your birthday or an anniversary?
 Check out Guest Services where either of these theme parks (as well as Disneyland) will happily offer you a pin that touts whatever you’re celebrating that day.
 It’s a sweet little (free!) keepsake and you may even get a shout out from park employees and fellow revelers during your day.
-These theme parks go all-out for the holidays.

 Universal Studios Hollywood trick-or-treating